cpury/cpury.github.io/_posts/2017-08-08-learning-math.md

 If you run into trouble with Tensorflow, follow
 [their guide](https://www.tensorflow.org/install/).

 Great!
-You can paste the code below into a shell, or store it in a file, it's up to you.
+You can paste the code below into a Python shell, or store it in a file, it's up to you.

 ### Generating math formulas as strings